Ideal if: you want to explore digital film and video, and some aspects of photography

 You'll learn: basic lighting and sound techniques, and gain experience of working collaboratively using DSLRs and other equipment.

 Expect to: gain work-related experience by completing exciting practical briefs and to regularly create your own media footage.

 You'll love: planning and producing practical assignments, and working with industry professionals on live projects.

 This course gives you the opportunity to explore digital film and video and some aspects of photography.
-Your studies will include • Use of industry standard software, for example InDesign and PhotoShop • Practical assignments and live projects with industry professionals.
+Your studies will include • Use of industry standard software, for example PhotoShop and the Adobe Creative Suite • Practical assignments and live projects with industry professionals.

 “Teachers are well qualified and experienced; they are passionate about their subject and impart their knowledge and understanding with enthusiasm.”
 (Ofsted, 2016)